tinacms/markdown-bot/README.md

 1. Go to the repo homepage which you want integrate this bot
 2. click settings
 3. click actions under secrets and variables
-4. Change to Variables tab, create a new variable OPENAI_API_KEY with the value of your open api key (For Github Action integration, set it in secrets)
+4. Change to Variables tab, create a new variable OPENAI_API_KEY with the value of your open api key.

 ### Add The Github App

-TODO:
+Go to the [github app page](#) and install the app on the repo you want to use it on.

+### Start Using

+Go to an existing pull request (or create one) and comment `ai fix: <filename>` or `ai fix: <file1>, <file2>` and the bot will respond with a suggestion for the contents of the file. :tada: :rocket: your ready to go!

 ## Github action Usage